csae1152/FarmHandSqubs/README.md

 Lets start with squbs
 ---------------------

-1. Running the following standalone sbt comand in the console window to enter the mode.
+1. Running one of the following standalone sbt comand in the console window to enter the mode.

 2. Start the glassfish server at local port using the start comand.